ICSpark-Projects/Chick-Dance-Revolution-Easy/README.md

 #### 3.3.
 Creating set interval function

+Go back to your playGame() function near the end of the javascript template code.
 Do you see where we use setInterval? setInterval is a method that enables us to call a function repeatedly after a set period of time, which will be useful for our game.

 Look at your template code for section 3.3.
 ```javascript